QuinnContaldi/ChapterOne/README.md

 ## A Behavioral Design Pattern

-**Strategy** is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+> **Strategy** is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 This may seem like a verbose way to describe this design pattern, but stay with me!
 The big idea is to dynamically change behavior and decouple our code as much as possible using SOLID OOP principles

 1. **"Why use this design pattern instead of interfaces or abstract methods?"**
-   - Interfaces and abstract methods are helpful!
-In fact, we use interfaces in our Abstract Gun Class, However they can couple behavior too tightly.
+   > Interfaces and abstract methods are helpful!
+In fact, we use interfaces in our Abstract Gun Class, However they
+     can couple behavior too tightly.
-   - The **Strategy** design pattern gives us a way to leverage **runtime polymorphism** by dynamically assign behavior!
+   The **Strategy** design pattern gives us a way to leverage **runtime polymorphism**
+     by dynamically assigning behavior!

 2. **How can we utilize runtime polymorphism with this strategy?**
-   - By creating behaviors as separate classes that implement a common interface: we can encapsulate behavior and reuse it.
+   > By creating behaviors as separate classes that implement a common interface: we can encapsulate behavior and reuse it.
-     This allows reduces the amount of code we would have to implement.
+     This reduces the amount of code we would have to implement.
-   - Every child that inherits from and abstract parent must implement the abstract functions.
-Imagine if we had 40 futuristic guns all having to implement their own reload functions.
+   Every child that inherits from and abstract parent must implement the abstract functions.
+Imagine if we had 40 futuristic guns all having to implement their own reload
+     functions.
-   - Imagine if we wanted to add some new bullets like Acid bullets.
-Now Imagine if we want to change the ammunition type mid game!
-This further complicates the problem...
+   > Imagine if we wanted to add some new bullets like Acid bullets.
+Now Imagine if we want to change the
+     ammunition type mid game!
+This further complicates the problem.
 Thats where our Strategy Design Pattern saves the day.
-   - This also provides one more benefit dependency injection meaning that its easy to add another gun.
-We wont have to go into every gun class we made to implement a whack if statement to create different bullets.
+   This also provides one more benefit **Dependency Injection** meaning that its easy to add another gun.
+We
+     wont have to go into every gun class we made to implement a whack if statement to create different bullets.

 3. **Why should we program to an interface, not an implementation?**
-   - Programming to an interface lets us depend on abstractions rather than concrete implementations.
+   > Programming to an interface lets us depend on abstractions rather than concrete implementations.
 It improves flexibility,
-   - reduces coupling, and enables easy substitution when behavior changes without affecting the high-level components.
+   > reduces coupling, and enables easy substitution when behavior changes without affecting the high-level components.
+   Here are a few question I would ask my self at this point
+   >> What is high level logic? <br>
+   >> What is an example of high level logic for making a gun class? <br>
+   >> Why would using interfaces lead to code duplication?
 4. **Interfaces are not a bad approach**
-    - They obviously have their spot in programming however, they are not always the best solution.
-Interfaces and abstract classes are valid solutions but can become rigid when heavy logic is tied directly to the implementation.
+   >They obviously have their spot in programming however,
+     they are not always the best solution.
+Interfaces can become to rigid when high level logic is tied directly to the implementation.
+For example using an interface to define how guns fire!
-   - *"What are the issues? programming to an interface seems like a good solution"*  **WAIT** I promise ill get to that soon.
+   *"What are the issues? programming to an interface seems like a good solution"* **WAIT** I promise ill get to that soon.
      Just keep that question in the back of your mind for now.
 Let's start out by exploring a primitive method to creating guns for our video game.
+Then we will program an example using an interface.
 Through this we can better understand the problem we will be facing

 ### We Want To Create Some Guns For Our SUPER COOL FPS GAME!
 ***